mhewedy/rmq-msg-parser/README.md

 messages_by_exception = {}

 for m in msgs:
+    # find headers with "exception" (case-insensitive) in their names
     exception_headers = {k: v for k, v in m.headers.items() if k.lower().find("exception") != -1}
     if exception_headers:
         for h in exception_headers.values():